debrouxl/ExtGraph/README.txt

 Of course, if you customize a function, it's best to include it directly in your project, instead of recompiling ExtGraph: it lowers incompatibility and bug chances due to recompiling, and it avoids spreading modified versions which don't behave the same way as the original ones do.
-You can tell me about your modifications, like Dave Randall did for the single sprite -> two planes routines, for example.
+You can also contribute your modifications.

-If you think you've found a bug, send me information about the faulty functions, with a complete testcase if possible (like Kevin, I won't disclose your project if you send me an entire project): I have a small test suite, which suits well for sprite routines.
+If you think you've found a bug, send me information about the faulty functions, with a complete testcase if possible (like Kevin Kofler, the maintainer of the official TIGCC, I won't disclose your project if you send me an entire project):
+I have a small test suite, which suits well for sprite routines.
 I'll try to reply within several days, the delay depends on how busy I am.
 If I forget to reply after a while, remind me about you !
 But first, please:
-* check out the ExtGraph library (at least the /LIB directory) from its SVN repository, created 2005/08/12, located at http://opensvn.csie.org/ExtGraph, and see if the bug is still there in the repository version.
+* check out the ExtGraph library (at least the /lib directory) from the SVN repository, created 2005/08/12, located at http://opensvn.csie.org/ExtGraph, and see if the bug is still there in the repository version.
+Many bugs were fixed in SVN prior to the 2.00 Beta 5 release.
 * if the problem is Address Error, check whether forcing the pointer alignment to be even fixes the problem.
-As a general rule, all planes *must* start at an even address, but there may be more non-conforming code, for efficiency.
+As a general rule, all planes *must* start at an even address, but some functions assume, for efficiency, that one of their arguments has non-default alignment (e.g. word alignment for the addess pointed to by an unsigned char * pointer).

 ===============================================================================